khuyentran1401/customer_segmentation/step3/README.md

 ## Disadvantages
 * Cannot observe the outputs of each task
+* We might want to cache computationally expensive tasks

 ## How to Run Code in This Step
 ### Run Prefect Locally